KK Zadar: 1960–1970

 On November 28, 1964, Krešimir Ćosić played his first game for Zadar, while being only 16 years old.

 In 1965 KK Zadar won a Yugoslav League national championship.
 They again became champions in 1967 and 1968.
 In that championship year, Kreso Cosic often knew to score even a 60 points per game.
 The club's new arena, Jazine, was built in 1968 in only 70 days.
-Also in 1966, Zadar played in the Euroleague final four; they were beaten in the semi finals and ended the tournament in third place.
+Also in 1966, Zadar played in the Euroleague final four; they were beaten in the semi-finals and ended the tournament in third place.
 In 1969 Krešo Ćosić left for the United States to play college basketball at Brigham Young University from 1971 to 1973.

 1970–1980

 In 1973, Zadar was almost relegated from the Yugoslav First Federal Basketball League.
-In this time of crisis, Kreso Cosic returned to the club and with 36-year-old Giuseppe "Pino" Giergia Zadar once again became Yugoslav Champions, only to repeat this success two years later.
+In this time of crisis, Krešo Ćosić returned to the club and with 36-year-old Giuseppe "Pino" Giergia Zadar once again became Yugoslav Champions, only to repeat this success two years later.

 In 1976 Giuseppe Pino Giergia retired and Krešo Ćosić left the club to fulfill his obligations toward the Yugoslav Army (At this time, conscription was mandatory).
 During that time club was in a very difficult situation and once again were close to relegation.
 The club was once again saved by Krešo Ćosić who, after his military service, became the coach of Bresto in Italy.
 While he was the coach of Bresto he played basketball games for KK Zadar and once again saved the club from relegation.